planetarian/KCDocumentation/Chrome83KC3Fix.md

 ### Option C: Install Chromium
 Alternatively, you can use an alternative version of Chrome that doesn't update automatically, such as Chromium.

+This may be the most ideal option, as you can use this alternative browser purely for KC while your everyday browsing remains secure.

 You can find a stable build of Chromium v81 here: https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Win_x64%2F737173%2Fchrome-win.zip?generation=1580439619624464&alt=media